 Our highly skilled installation teams can replicate virtually any design, logo or pattern.
 The surface has passed the most comprehensive testing criteria which include Critical Fall Height, flammability, indentation and abrasive wear.

-Wet pour is ideally suited for use in schools, nurseries, parks, playgrounds and public play area surfaces.
-It is also porous, so water will drain through the surface layers, meaning it is suitable for use all year round.
+Wetpour is ideally suited for use in schools, nurseries, parks, playgrounds and public play area surfaces.
+It is also porous (when installed to a suitable sub-base), so water will drain through the surface layers, meaning it is suitable for use all year round.

-The mixture of rubber and resin is levelled to the required thickness.
-A screed, roller or hand trowel is used to smooth and lightly compact the wet pour to gain an even, level finish.
+If a Critical Fall Height is required, the impact absorbing layer is first installed using SBR rubber.
+Materials are mixed with a resin-binder and transported by wheelbarrow to the area for laying.
+The mixture of rubber and resin is levelled to the required thickness, and a screed, roller or hand trowel is used to smooth and lightly compact the surface to gain an even, level finish.

-Graphics and designs are inserted into the wet pour by cutting shapes and filling with alternative relevant colours.
-The surface will be ready to use the following day.
+Bespoke graphics and designs can be inserted into the EPDM by cutting shapes and filling with alternative relevant colours.
+Alternatively, Mounds can be installed to the SBR layer.

 A: EPDM stands for Ethylene Propylene Diene Monomer – or in short, synthetic rubber.

 Q: What depth is wet pour laid to?

 Q: Where is the rubber and resin sourced from?